 The requirement dates from the 1950s, when an Australian Antarctic doctor got appendicitis on Heard Island, meaning a very challenging evacuation back to Australia.

-In 1961 a Russian doctor successfully removed his own appendix at Novolazarevskaya station in Antarctica.
+In 1961, a Russian doctor successfully removed his own appendix at Novolazarevskaya station in Antarctica.
 With no outside help possible, he used local anaesthetic and had two expeditioners assist with surgical retractors and a mirror so that he could see what he was doing.
 The operation was a success and the doctor was back on duty within two weeks.
-It’s not a situation that Australian Antarctic doctors would like to find themselves in!
+This is not a situation that Australian Antarctic doctors would like to find themselves in!

-As part of their overall medical review, all expeditioners are required to have a dental check before they depart for Antarctica within six months of their departure date.
-There is no requirement for expeditioners to have their wisdom teeth removed unless the dentist identifies that they may cause a problem over winter.
-The station doctor has eight days of training in emergency dentistry as part of their preparation, but this does not include wisdom teeth extraction.
+As part of their overall medical review, all expeditioners have a dental check before they depart for Antarctica.
+Expeditioners do not have to have their wisdom teeth removed unless the dentist identifies that they may cause a problem over winter.
+The station doctor has 8 days of training in emergency dentistry as part of their preparation, but this does not include wisdom teeth extraction.